nvandeweerd/fsca/README.md

 Please cite the following when using this package:

-Vandeweerd, N. (in press). *fsca: French syntactic complexity analyser* International Journal of Learner Corpus Research.
+Vandeweerd, N. (in press). *fsca: French syntactic complexity analyzer.*
+International Journal of Learner Corpus Research.

 # Installation